15 Scenic Hikes in Tucson

 *Free parking along side streets near the resort

 Despite being located at a prominent resort just outside of the downtown region, the visually spectacular Hidden Canyon trail barely sees any foot traffic.
 In this case, the name of the trail rings true as this is definitely one of Tucson’s hidden gems.
 The secluded 2 mile loop within the Tucson Mountains is easy, as well as extremely scenic, with endless views of the unique Saguaro cacti covering the hills.
 The elevation gain is minimal and very gradual, and thus, this hike is suitable for almost everyone.
-Wildlife is abundant, with various birds and deer frequently sighted.
+Wildlife is abundant, with various birds, bobcat, and deer frequently making appearances.

 Distance: 1.3 miles out-and-back (700 ft elevation gain)

-Difficulty: Moderate (Hard trek up, easy downhill walk)
+Difficulty: Moderate (Hard going up, easy going down)

 Location: W Anklam Rd & Tumamoc Hill Rd Tucson, AZ 85707